aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 - **Inputs:**
     - **Guardian:** Address of the guardian to stake and activate an amount of tokens to
     - **Amount:** Amount of tokens to be staked
-    - **Authorization:** Optional authorization granted by the guardian in case of a third party sender
-- **Authentication:** The guardian or an external account allowed by signature.
+- **Authentication:** The guardian or a whitelisted relayer.
 Only if the sender has open an ERC20 allowance with the requested amount of tokens to stake can call this function
 - **Pre-flight checks:**
-    - Validate signature if given, or that the sender is a whitelisted activator in case it is not the same guardian
+    - Validate that the sender is the guardian himself, a whitelisted relayer, or a whitelisted activator
     - Ensure that the given amount is greater than zero
 - **State transitions:**
-    - Update next nonce of the guardian if a signature was given
     - Update the available balance of the guardian
     - Activate the staked amount if requested.
 This includes processing pending deactivation requests.
     - Pull the corresponding amount of guardian tokens from the sender to the `GuardiansRegistry` module, revert if the ERC20-transfer wasn't successful